JuneoXIE/Face_blur_detection/readme.md

-## 10. JPEG: No-Reference Perceptual Quality Assessment of JPEG Compressed Images
+## 10. JPEG: No-Reference Perceptual Quality Assessment of JPEG Compressed Images[1]

 Use f (x, y) to represent a picture, the size of the picture is MxN, calculate the signal across each horizontal line:
 $$